Digital Learning Infrastructure at Blackwood High School

 - A comprehensive school-wide wireless network that supports up to 1500 wireless devices such as laptops

 - A Learning Management System (Daymap) providing an online curriculum, submission of student work and communication of teacher feedback and grades

 - High end computers for specialist areas such as Visual Arts, Design, Music, Photography and Electronics

-- Electronic teaching aids such as Interactive Whiteboards and projectors in most classrooms
+- Electronic teaching aids such as Interactive Whiteboards and projectors in all classrooms